 The Ultimate Guide to the Queens Night Market

-Updated for the 2024 season!
-The Queens Night Market returns this weekend to Flushing Meadows-Corona Park for its ninth season, and it’s once again a diverse, delicious—and somewhat overwhelming—affair.
+The Saturdays-only Queens Night Market returned April 18, 2026, to Flushing Meadows-Corona Park for its 11th season, and it’s once again a diverse, delicious—and somewhat overwhelming—affair.
 Here are our top insider tips for where to eat and how to navigate the night market, by a longtime vendor.

-The QNM kicks off its ninth season on April 13, 2024 (the first two sessions, April 13 and April 20, are ticketed sneak previews), and this year, the night market starts an hour earlier!
-For the 2024 season, Queens Night Market will run from 4pm until midnight (the market will close at 11pm during the fall season, however).
+The QNM kicked off its 11th season on April 18, 2026.
+As usual, the first two sessions, April 18 and May 2, are ticketed sneak previews.
+Like last year, the Queens Night Market will run every Saturday from 4pm until midnight (the market will close at 11pm during the fall season, however).

-The market also expanded its footprint and will feature more than 70 food vendors per night, up from 50 in years past.
+The market will feature more than 70 food vendors per night, up from 50 in years past.
 Expect cuisine from countries like Indonesia, Ukraine, Sierra Leone, Peru, Cambodia, Portugal, the Philippines, Colombia, Haiti, Mexico, Antigua, Singapore, El Salvador, Japan, and more.

 With such a wide array of vendors, the night market can, admittedly, be a bit overwhelming to navigate.
 As someone who knows the ins and outs of the market pretty well—I’ve been a vendor since 2017, under the umbrella of Moon Man—I’m here to help!
 Needless to say, during all my time there I’ve tried food from almost every vendor, and I’ve amassed quite a range of tips.
 To that end, here’s the ultimate guide to the Queens Night Market … including, of course, what to eat.